race-on/webpage/source/ros.md

 For a more in depth discussion of common ROS concepts, check out [ROS concepts](https://http://wiki.ros.org/ROS/Concepts "Title").

+# Preparation

+Before we proceed with this quickstart quide we need to perform a few preparation steps:

+1. If you plan to perform the following steps using a Jupyter terminal instead of ssh, please close all Jupyter tabs except the terminal.

+1. Update the list of packages and install all the available software updates.
+    ```bash
+    sudo apt update
+    sudo apt upgrade
+    ```

+1. Install the OpenCV library for Python3.
+We will use the OpenCV functions for camera calibration and image preprocessing.
+    ```bash
+    sudo apt install python3-opencv
+    ```

+1. Set the ROS_PYTHON_VERSION environment variable to instruct ROS to use Python 3.
+The commands from the ```.bashrc``` file in the home folder are always executed when you open a terminal.
+    ```bash
+    echo "export ROS_PYTHON_VERSION=3" >> ~/.bashrc
+    ```

+1. The ```startup``` folder in the home directory contains the scripts which are run everytime the Pi boots to setup the hardware and start the Jupyter and the ROS services.
+We need to modify the ROS script, and more exactly, open the file ```~/startup/ros.sh``` using the Jupyter interface and, if present, remove the line ```export ROS_HOSTNAME=raspberrypi"```.
+In addition, since these scripts are crucial for the Race On platform to function properly we will make them read only to prevent accedental edits.
+For that run the following command in the terminal.
+    ```bash
+    chmod a-w ~/startup/*
+    ```
+where the argument ```a``` stands for all, ```-``` remove, and ```w``` write permission.

+1. Now we can prepare the ROS workspace.

 # Setting Up ROS for Your Car
 ## Step by Step Instructions
 1. First, install OpenCV for Python3.